it-is-me-mario/MARIO/README.rst

 *******
 MARIO
 *******
-Multifunctional Analysis of Regions through Input-Output
+Multifunctional Analysis of Regions through Input-Output.  `Documents <https://mario-suite.readthedocs.io/en/latest/intro.html>`_.

 What is it